cmpsc100-allegheny-college/bodega/README.md

 You will need to copy the example file to make your department file.
 Be sure to rename it using the convention above.

-* Provide a short description of yoru department _and_
+* Provide a short description of your department _and_
 * using a Markdown list, list what your department contains

 Each `.md` file contains information about the department page.
 For example: